 A tasting room is one of the best vehicles a winery has to tell its story.
 And we don’t have a problem with that.
 In fact, we hope you’ll be a little interested in our story.
 But really, we mostly want to learn about yours (and we’ll be grateful if you make us just a small part of it).
 So come see us, order a case for delivery, or just send us a message and tell us about what you like in wine (or we can talk about how your week has been going if you prefer).
 We are not putting down any of the fantastic wineries with wonderful tasting rooms (we may change our mind and open one someday, after all).
 But right now, it’s all about you, baby!

-We always appreciate a unique tasting experience.
-And we love a good wine surprise.
+We love a unique wine tasting experience.
+And we love a good wine surprise, too.
 Have one to share?
 Email us!